A Florida mediation attorney who resolves disputes without the courtroom.

 - Loan, promissory note, and financial disagreements

 We initiate the mediation process by proposing it in writing to the other side.
 If they agree, we schedule and facilitate the session.
-If they decline or if mediation does not resolve the matter, we proceed with litigation informed by what we learned in the process.
+If they decline, or if mediation does not resolve the matter, we proceed with litigation informed by what we learned in the process.

 Commercial & Business Mediation

 Business disputes drain time, money, and morale.
 Mediation resolves commercial conflicts while preserving business relationships and protecting confidential information that would be exposed in litigation.
+We handle:

 - Partnership disputes and ownership disagreements